 To instantiate a new service, click Add in the subheader.

-This will load the list of available services on Vifib.
-Select the service to be installed.
+This will load the list of available services products on the software catalog of Vifib.
+Select the service to be instantiated.

-Once a service is selected, a version must also be selected.
+Once a service is selected, a software release (version) must also be selected.
 SlapOS is capable of providing multiple instances of the same application in multiple versions or releases (eg. users may wish to use MySQL 5.0 or MySQL 5.1, MariaDB or SkySQL).

 There is no limitation in SlapOS in terms of number of versions of releases available for each application.
-This is very important for real production systems which often require to patch files or change compilation options of the underlying base software.
-Here SlapOS departs from traditional GNU/LInux distributions in the sense that it does not try to define what is a "standard MySQL" or "standard Java" or even a "standard Apache".
+This is very important for production systems which often require patching files or changing compilation options of the underlying base software.
+Here, SlapOS departs from traditional GNU/Linux distributions in the sense that it does not try to define what is a "standard MySQL" or "standard Java" or even a "standard Apache".
 Experience showed that minor, yet essential changes to any software are eventually required to build a scalable system on the Cloud.
 GNU/Linux distributions cannot be trusted beyond Linux kernel and core libraries for that purpose.

-It was found for example that some GNU/Linux distributions add bugs to packaged software in the process of making it compliant with the distribution guidelines.
+It was found for example that some GNU/Linux distributions add bugs to packaged software in the process of making it compliant with distribution guidelines.
 Bugs can sometimes lead to unit tests not passing anymore.
-Messages in the distribution bug tracker sometimes state that there is no plan to fix this bug since there is no way to solve in a way consistent with the distribution guidelines.
+Messages in the distribution bug tracker sometime state that there are no plans to fix this bug since there is no way to solve it in a way consistent with the distribution guidelines.
 This can make sense from the GNU/Linux distribution point of view but may be unacceptable to build a production system.

-Before the service is requested, the a number of software-specific configuration parameters can be provided.
+Before the service is requested and instantiated, a number of software specific configuration parameters can be provided.
 Manual selection of a network node will override the automatic allocation of the service by the SlapOS Master.

-Note, that while the Vifib implementation of SlapOS does not use invoicing for software instances or consumption as they are only used internally, these features are trivial to integate if required.
+Note, that while the Vifib implementation of SlapOS does not use invoicing for software instances or consumption as they are only used internally, these features are trivial to integrate if required.

-The SlapOS Master tells to each SlapOS Node which software it should install and which instances of which software should be run.
-Each SlapOS Node tells the SlapOS Master how much resources were consumed by each instance of each software.
+The SlapOS Master informs each node which software it should install and which instances of which software should be run.
+Each node tells the SlapOS Master how much resources were consumed by each instance of each software.

-Based on the start dates and stop dates which represent the time series of execution frames of each application, and based on the resource usage of each application, SlapOS master can produce invoices for every user of SlapOS based on his personal usage.
+Based on the start dates and stop dates which represent the time series of execution frames of each application, and based on the resource usage of each application, the SlapOS Master can produce invoices for every user of SlapOS based on his personal usage.

-The current architecture of SlapOS, based on a single redundant master node, is designed to manage thousands of servers.
-Future versions of SlapOS may however rely on a distributed implementation SlapOS Master, too.
+The current architecture of SlapOS based on a single redundant Master node is designed to manage thousands of servers.
+Future versions of SlapOS may however rely on a distributed implementation of the SlapOS Master, too.

-The current implementation of "SlapOS Kernel" was made using OpenSuSE and the SuSE Studio service.
-"SlapOS Kernel" is small enough to fit on an USB key.
+This current implementation of "SlapOS Kernel" was created using OpenSuSE and the SuSE Studio service and is small enough to fit on an USB key.

-The SlapOS Master is simply a standard SlapOS Node with ERP5 installed.
+The SlapOS Master is also just a standard SlapOS node with ERP5 installed.

 This ERP5 "Cloud Engine" is an extension of ERP5 open source ERP which provides, in addition to invoicing and financials, all the standard business processes required to operate an IaaS, SaaS or PaaS company.
 ERP5 Cloud Engine can be used standalone or in combination with other business applications.